zhuochun/update-draft-release/README.md

 ## Setup

-Clone repo, run `rake install` in it to install gem.
+Install this gem by clone this repo, run `rake install` in it.

 Create `~/.netrc` file with your GitHub login/password: